WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/intro.md

 ## Referencing Blueprints

-TODO: Update this after removing this requirement

 When a blueprint reference is required the API accepts a `string` argument.
 The argument can be the guid for the blueprint or it can be the name of the blueprint if you have registered a name to guid mapping using [BlueprintTool#AddGuidsByName()](xref:BlueprintCore.Utils.BlueprintTool.AddGuidsByName(System.Collections.Generic.Dictionary{System.String,System.String})).
+Blueprints created using [BlueprintTool#Create(string, string)](xref:BlueprintCore.Utils.BlueprintTool.Create``1(System.String,System.String)) automatically register the name to guid mapping.

 The parameter comment declares the type of blueprint reference expected.